 They say this place is “Old Hawaii”.
 We also hear it’s the type of place where you can just, you know, rent your own little cottage at the edge of your own private cliff.
 Overlooking the ocean.
 And rainbows.

 An independent island country off the southeastern tip of India, Sri Lanka offers a little bit of everything: lush countryside, golden-sand beaches, exotic wildlife, architectural wonders, and vibrant culture.
 Our source also tells us that everyone is super-friendly and warm.
 And that elephant orphanages are open to gentle visitors.
 Stay here.

 Remember that scene in The Talented Mr. Ripley where everyone is hanging out on an Italian beach in smart, 50s-style bathing suits?
 That was filmed on this island!
 Less touristy than some of the more popular Amalfi Coast destinations but with the same vistas, Ischia offers a fishing village-like vibe with beautiful beaches and thermal pools that have healing waters.

+Marrakech is such a beautiful place that some people plan to have a Marrakech wedding when they thought they were only going to go for their honeymoon!
 Between the souks and Berber markets, the spas (Hammam + Gommage are the typical treatments), the El Badi Palace, and the gorgeous hotels with terraces overlooking storks on the roofs of Marrakech, you’ll feel energized and relaxed all at once.
 Stay here if you want to do it up; here for something a little quieter.